2018 Winter Olympic Games

 Winter Olympics exclusively features 7 snow-sporting events divided into 15 disciplines which include bobsled, cross-country skiing, curling, downhill skiing, figure skating, ice hockey, luge, snowboarding, and speed skating.
 After the IOC or the International Olympic Committee restricted the entry of ice skating in 1894, the sports was introduced the in 1924 Winter Olympics.
 The last event to be added in the league of Winter Olympics was in Nagano, Japan, in 1998, in which snowboarding event was included.

 The previous Winter Olympics resulted in an increasing popularity of the winter sports and they were taken up by a large number of people from across the globe.

 The Winter Olympics attracts relatively less participation due to lack of winter sport training facilities in various countries with incompatible climatic conditions.
 The United States of America has hosted the Winter Olympics four times followed by France which hosted it three times.

 Beijing to host 2022 Winter Olympics

+The 2022 Winter Olympics would be held in China.
 Beijing in China has become the first city to hold both Summer Games and Winter Games.
-The city is all set to host the 2022 Winter Olympics.
 According to media reports, Beijing bagged the honor after beating Almaty, which is located in Kazakhstan, in an International Olympic Committee members vote organized in the Malaysian city of Kuala Lumpur.
 While Beijing, which was the site of the 2008 Olympics, bagged 44 votes, Almaty got 40.
 The opening and closing ceremonies would be held at the Bird's Nest Stadium.